-The Entity does not have any material credit risk exposure to debtors under financial instruments it has entered into, with the majority of trade receivables due from the Company's Baggaley Hills Project farmin Partner (HJH Nominees Pty Ltd) and the Australian Taxation Office (ATO).
+The Entity does not have any material credit risk exposure to debtors under financial instruments it has entered into, with the majority of trade receivables due from the Company's investment partners and the Australian Taxation Office (ATO).

-As at 30 June 2011, financial assets which are neither past due or impaired mainly comprise cash held with reputable financial institutions and is therefore not considered to present material credit risk.
+As at 30 June 2012, financial assets which are neither past due or impaired mainly comprise cash held with reputable financial institutions and is therefore not considered to present material credit risk.